Kevin Austin Jr.: Jacksonville Jaguars

-Austin was signed by the Jacksonville Jaguars after going undrafted in the 2022 NFL Draft.
+Austin was signed by the Jacksonville Jaguars after going undrafted in the 2022 NFL draft.
 He was waived on August 30 and signed to the practice squad the next day.
 He signed a reserve/future contract on January 23, 2023.
+On August 19, 2023, Austin caught his first professional pass against the Lions in the Jaguars second preseason game.
+He was waived on August 29.